TimurMalanin/KotlinTelegramBot/README.md

 ## Getting start

-Set the API_TOKEN, BOT_NAME, INST_LOGIN AND INST_PASSWORD environment variables in your system or IDE.
+Set the API_TOKEN, BOT_NAME, INST_LOGIN and INST_PASSWORD environment variables in your system or IDE.

 ## Usage